kraudy/MasterCompiler/README.md

     CURLIB: mylib1
   CrtBndDir:              # Lets create a bind dir
     BNDDIR: BNDHELLO

-after:        # optional | Global post-compilation system commands
-  DltObj:                 # After all target are build, we delete the bind dir to have a clean slate
-    OBJ: BNDHELLO
-    OBJTYPE: BndDir

-success: {}   # optional | Global on success system commands

-failure: {}   # optional | Global on failure system commands

 targets:      # Required | Ordered sequence of compilation targets.
 At leas one target is required in the spec